How to use Not So Rigid Designer

 Edit a Copy will save the current design as a new design with a title starting with 'Copy of'.
 This is great when you've started tweaking your design but still want to keep an older version.

-Download Image will save an image of the current design to your device.
-You can print this out, share it on social media, add it to project notes on Ravelry, etc.
+Download Image will save an image of the current design (if on the Design tab) or threading diagram (if on the Threading tab) to your device.
+You can print this out, share it on social media, add it to project notes on Ravelry.
+This image is yours to do with as you please, including using it in a pattern for sale or class notes.

-Clicking one of s, m, l, xl will set the size of the design, that is make all of the squares etc. bigger or smaller.
+Clicking one of s, m, l, xl will set the size of the design or the threading diagram.
+This also affects the downloaded images.
 The current size is highlighted in grey.
+You can also use your browser's zoom functionality to further tweak the size.

 The Info button will display some information about the design - currently the number of threads in the warp and weft overall, and by each color.